9 Secret Reasons You Might Have Back Pain

 You’re stressed out

 “Emotional outlook is a big predictor of back pain,” says Todd Sinett, a New York City-based chiropractor and author of 3 Weeks To A Better Back.
 Mental distress manifests itself physiologically, says Sinett.
 “If you’re uptight for a long period of time, that muscle tension can lead to aches and spasms,” he says.
 Common areas for stress-triggered back pain include the neck and shoulder region and lower back.
 Try relaxation techniques like deep breathing (inhale slowly for a count of four, hold the breath for a count of four, exhale for a count of four), a walk, or yoga.
+(In fact, here are some yoga poses for lower back pain you can try.)

 Your heels are too high

 Your fashionable shoe collection might be bothering your back.
 “High heels throw off your center of gravity,” says William Suggs, a certified personal trainer and licensed sports nutritionist in New York City.
 Heels make you lean forward to walk, put extra pressure on the feet, and cause you to not fully extend the calf.
 This puts more strain and stress on the lower back, which can cause pain, he says.
 “If you must wear heels for work, invest in a nice pair of walking shoes for the commute and change at the office,” says Suggs.
+(Here’s what else can cause lower back pain in women.)

 You’re not eating the right kind of food